rcode5/mojo_magick/README.md

     end

 ## More Code on setting memory limits for imagemagick
-(Be sure you’re upgraded to the current release of ImageMagick.)
+(Be sure you're upgraded to the current release of ImageMagick.)

 set limits on disk, area, map and ram usage obtain/print a hash of default limits: